University of Toronto Mississauga - Dept. of Psychological & Brain Sciences

 Dr. Iva Zovkic

-Assistant Professor, Psychology • PI, Epigenetics
+Associate Professor, Psychological & Brain Sciences • PI, Epigenetics

-"What role do histone variants play in memory — and can targeting them slow Alzheimer's disease?"
+"What role do histone variants play in memory, and can targeting them slow Alzheimer's disease?"

 Ph.D.
 Psychology, Brock • Postdoc: University of Alabama Birmingham